peterdemin/pip-compile-multi/README.rst

     click
     pip-tools

-(Yes I took pip-tools-multi as an example).
+(Yes I took pip-compile-multi as an example).
 Let's save them as-is in ``requirements/base.in``.
 Those are unpinned libraries, it means that whenever developer runs